 "GNSO Supermajority Vote" shall have the meaning set forth in the Bylaws.

-Annex E – Proposed Expedited GNSO Policy Development Process
+Annex F – Proposed Expedited GNSO Policy Development Process Manual

 GNSO EPDP – Applicability

 These guidelines and processes supplement the requirements for the EPDP described in Annex E of the ICANN Bylaws [include link].
 An EPDP may be initiated by the GNSO Council only in the following specific circumstances: (1) to address a narrowly defined policy issue that was identified and scoped after either the adoption of a GNSO policy recommendation by the ICANN Board or the implementation of such an adopted recommendation; or (2) to provide new or additional policy recommendations on a specific policy issue that had been substantially scoped previously, such that extensive, pertinent background information already exists, e.g. (a) in an Issue Report for a possible PDP that was not initiated; (b) as part of a previous PDP that was not completed; or (c) through other projects such as a GGP.
+The EPDP should not be used as a tool to reopen a previously explored policy issue only because a constituency or stakeholder group did not like the outcome of a previously held process on the same policy issue, unless the circumstances have changed and/or new information is available.

 For the avoidance of doubt, the following sections of the PDP Manual shall not apply to an EPDP: